-Erase Status (ESTAT) SR2V[2]: The Erase Status bit indicates whether the sector, selected by an immediately preceding Erase Status command, completed the last Erase command on that sector.
-The Erase Status command must be issued immediately before reading SR2V to get valid Erase Status.
-Reading SR2V during a program or erase suspend does not provide valid Erase Status.
-The Erase Status bit can be used by system software to detect any sector that failed its last erase operation.
+Erase Status (ESTAT) SR2V[2]: The Erase Status bit indicates whether the sector, selected by an immediately preceding Erase status command, completed the last erase command on that sector.
+The Erase Status command must be issued immediately before reading SR2V to get valid erase status.
+Reading SR2V during a program or erase suspend does not provide valid erase status.
+The erase status bit can be used by system software to detect any sector that failed its last erase operation.
 This can be used to detect erase operations failed due to loss of power during the erase operation.

 Erase Suspend (ES) SR2V[1]: The Erase Suspend bit is used to determine when the device is in Erase Suspend mode.
 This is a status bit that cannot be written by the user.
-When Erase Suspend bit is set to 1, the device is in Erase Suspend mode.
-When Erase Suspend bit is cleared to 0, the device is not in erase suspend mode.
-Refer to Section 9.6.5 Program or Erase Suspend (PES 85h, 75h, B0h) on page 116 for details about the Erase Suspend/Resume commands.
+When Erase Suspend bit is set to "1", the device is in erase suspend mode.
+When Erase Suspend bit is cleared to "0", the device is not in erase suspend mode.
+Refer to Erase or Program Suspend (EPS 85h, 75h, B0h) on page 106 for details about the Erase Suspend/Resume commands.

 Program Suspend (PS) SR2V[0]: The Program Suspend bit is used to determine when the device is in Program Suspend mode.
 This is a status bit that cannot be written by the user.
-When Program Suspend bit is set to 1, the device is in Program Suspend mode.
-When the Program Suspend bit is cleared to 0, the device is not in Program Suspend mode.
-Refer to Section 9.6.5 Program or Erase Suspend (PES 85h, 75h, B0h) on page 116 for details.
+When Program Suspend bit is set to "1", the device is in program suspend mode.
+When the Program Suspend bit is cleared to "0", the device is not in program suspend mode.
+Refer to Erase or Program Suspend (EPS 85h, 75h, B0h) on page 106 for details.

-Configuration Register 1 controls certain interface and data protection functions.
+Configuration register 1 controls certain interface and data protection functions.
 The register bits can be changed using the WRR command with sixteen input cycles or with the WRAR command.